Binscatter Regressions: Illustration of Methods

-The first command, \texttt{qui binsregselect y x w, simsngrid(30) savegrid(output/parfitval) replace} generates the auxiliary file containing the grid of evaluation points.
-Since the parameter of interest is only the mean relation between \texttt{y} and \texttt{x}, i.e., $\mu(x)$, at the out-of-sample prediction step, the testing dataset \texttt{parfitval.dta} must contain a variable \texttt{x} containing a sequence of evaluation points at which the binscatter and parametric models are compared, and the covariate \texttt{w} whose values are set as zeros.
+The first line, \texttt{binsregselect y x w, simsgrid(30) savegrid(output/parfitval) replace}, generates the auxiliary file containing the grid of evaluation points.
+Since the parameter of interest is only the mean relation between \texttt{y} and \texttt{x}, i.e., $\mu_0(x)$, at the out-of-sample prediction step, the testing dataset \texttt{parfitval.dta} must contain a variable \texttt{x} containing a sequence of evaluation points at which the binscatter and parametric models are compared, and the covariate \texttt{w} whose values are set to be zeros.
 In addition, the variable containing fitted values has to follow a specific naming rule, i.e., takes the form of \texttt{binsreg\_fit*}.
 The companion command \texttt{binsregselect} can be used to construct the required auxiliary dataset, as illustrated above.
 We discuss this other command further below.

-In addition to model specification tests, the command \texttt{binsregtest} can test for nonparametric shape restrictions on the regression function.
+In addition to model specification tests, the command \texttt{binstest} can test for nonparametric shape restrictions on the regression function.
 For example, the following syntax tests whether the regression function is increasing: